Payday 2: Plot

 A new contractor, former private military company Murkywater major Locke (Ian Russell), enlists the gang's help before double-crossing them.
 Later, while attempting to get back at him, Bain is captured by an unknown group but tells the gang to trust Locke; the betrayal was a cover for their benefit.
 With Locke's help, they attempt to find out who captured Bain and why.
 This is revealed to be the Dentist with the help of Murkywater, and the gang discovers more artifacts linked to the Dentist's mysterious box.

 Figuring out Bain's location, the gang frees him but finds out he has been infected with a lethal man-made virus.
 Before his demise, he sees the gang carry out their final grand heist: infiltrate the White House and steal valid unused Presidential pardons to get away with all their criminal past.
 Later, Locke and the gang (now up to 22 members) hold a solemn ceremony for Bain, before everyone but Dallas disposes of their mask.

 In an alternate ending, unlocked by fulfilling certain requirements and solving an elaborate puzzle, the gang finds a secret vault underneath the White House, housing an ancient machine: the Ark of the Watcher.
 Locke and Bain follow the gang, held hostage by the Dentist, who is killed by the gang.
 The machine is activated and the room lights up, with Bain thanking everyone and supposedly dying.
-Later, somewhere on vacation, the gang celebrates and sees the President of the United States on television holding a speech; it is implied that the ark allowed Bain to switch bodies with the president.
+Later, somewhere on vacation, the gang celebrates and sees the President of the United States on television holding a speech; it is implied that the ark allowed Bain to switch bodies with the president, which allowed them to get away with "The greatest heist of all", that being stealing America.